-As part of the BCF in practice, this will mean that every citizen who is covered within these teams has a named GP who is responsible and accountable for their care and outcomes.
+As part of the BCF in practice, this will mean that every patient who is covered within these teams has a named GP who is responsible and accountable for their care and outcomes.
 Our plans for integrated community services within the BCF will ensure that Social Care resources are fully aligned on a multi-disciplinary basis.

-Our plans to develop a fully integrated approach to reablement and rehabilitation will strengthen our existing arrangements and ensure we use a joint process to assess risk, plan care and allocate a lead professional.
+Our plans to develop a fully integrated approach to reablement and rehabilitation will strengthen our existing arrangements and ensure we use a joint process to assess risk, plan care and allocate a lead professional

-A step up approach to this could see the mobilisation of services that provide specialist intensive management of individuals.
+A step up approach to this could see the mobilisation of Multi Disciplinary Teams that may in be led by a Community Geriatician for example.
 BBCCG is in the process of trialling this along with other models of care in the community.